YektaDev/openmp-projects/README.md

 ![matrix_multiplication.png](res/matrix_multiplication.png)

+> - The charts' error bars indicate the standard deviation of execution times.
-> Take the project with a grain of salt, it's a quick attempt.
+> - Take the project with a grain of salt, it's a quick attempt.